-We do ask parents to leave promptly once their children have been registered; this allows us to start on time and helps replicate the real exam days when children may be asked to wait without their parents for extended periods.
+We ask parents to leave promptly once their children have been registered.
+This allows us to start on time and helps replicate the real exam days when children may be asked to wait without their parents for extended periods.

 Morning Mock Exam